-You have to consult your doctor before taking magnesium for IBS. little evidence of benefit exists in the use of magnesium for IBS C. generally, a magnesium supplement is a safe OTC medicine.
-But it may have some side effects on your IBS if not taken properly:
+You have to consult your doctor before taking Magnesium for IBS.
+No strong scientific evidence suggests the use of Magnesium for IBS-C. Generally, a magnesium supplement is a safe OTC medicine.
+But it may have some side effects on your IBS if not taken properly, such as:

 1- Diarrhea: frequently encountered due to its laxative effect.
 Magnesium supplements may worsen your IBS diarrhea.

-4- large doses may cause side effects like low blood pressure, drowsiness, irregular heartbeats.
+4- Large doses may cause side effects like low blood pressure, drowsiness, and irregular heartbeats.

-2- IBS + kidney disease: don’t take any magnesium supplements (unless prescribed) if you have kidney diseases.
-This is because Magnesium is mainly eliminated by your kidney.
+2- IBS + kidney disease: don’t take any magnesium supplements (unless prescribed) if you have kidney disease.
+This is because your kidney mainly eliminates Magnesium.

-3- IBS + sever nausea: Magnesium supplements may cause gastric upset and cause nausea or vomiting.
+3- IBS + severe nausea: Magnesium supplements may cause gastric upset and cause nausea or vomiting.
 Consult your doctor if it is necessary to take a magnesium supplement.

-- High blood pressure mediations as calcium channel blockers (for example Amlodipine)
+- High blood pressure medications such as calcium channel blockers (for example, Amlodipine)

-- Diuretics: medications that increase urine volume used with heart diseases, hypertension, liver diseases.
+- Diuretics: medications that increase urine volume are used for heart diseases, hypertension, and liver diseases.